An enriching life of openness, confidence, curiosity and independent thinking begins at Billanook.

 An Accountant by trade, Tammi is a qualified CPA, holds a degree in Commerce and a Masters in Organisational Development, and is a graduate of the Australian Institute of Company Directors.

 Melissa is a Chartered Accountant with extensive experience in both private practice and the commercial sector.
 She started her career in the business services division of Ernst and Young and has been the Financial Controller of a NASDAQ listed Australian subsidiary and the Chief Financial Officer of a public unlisted company.
 Melissa is the Founder and Chair of Lyrebird College, an independent co-eduational specialist school for children with an Autism Spectrum Disorder.
-She has three children with two currently attending Billanook College.
+She has three children, two of who attended Billanook College.
 The student focus of Billanook College is aligned with her strong belief that each child should be given every opportunity to be the best they can.

-Claire is currently a Senior Manager for a large not-for-profit organisation.
-She specialises in the area of financial inclusion and economic security for low-income families and individuals, with a special focus on women’s economic wellbeing.
+Until recently Claire was a Senior Manager for a large not-for-profit organisation, where she specialised in the area of financial inclusion and economic security for low-income families and individuals, with a special focus on women’s economic wellbeing.
 Claire has significant experience managing high level corporate and governmental partnerships and has a strong strategic focus on alleviating poverty through a robust systemic change agenda.

 Prior to joining the NFP sector Claire worked at Victoria Police, managing the implementation of large scale legislative and operational reforms in family violence, sexual assault and child abuse.